IsaacAbrahamson/Band-Manager/README.md

 ## Band Manager

-This project is a complete database application that I designed and built for CpS 301: Intro to Database Management Systems.
+This project is a complete database application that I designed and built for CpS 301: Intro to Database Management Systems in November, 2020.

 The class project consisted of three parts:
 - Part 1: Design an ERD based on project requirements